 Ultrasonic testing provides detection of deep sub-surface defects.
 Ultrasonic (UT) inspection of welds and base material is often an alternative or complementary NDT technique to radiography.
 Though more dependent on the skill of the operator, UT does not produce the harmful radiation entailed with radiography.
 UT inspection is based on the difference in the wave reflecting properties of defects and the surrounding material.
 An ultrasonic signal is applied through a transducer into the material being inspected.
 The speed and intensity with which the signal is transmitted or reflected to a transducer provides a graphic representation of defects or discontinuities within the material.
 A couplant fluid is often used to provide a uniform transmission path between the transducer, receiver and the material of interest.
-Transducer to transmit and receive the test signal.
+Transducer configurations differ depending on the type of system used.
+Some systems use a single transducer to transmit and receive the test signal.
 Others use a transmit transducer in conjunction with a separate receive transducer.
-Dual transducers on the opposite surfaces of the material.
+Dual transducer systems may be configured with both transducers on the same surface of the material or with transducers on the opposite surfaces of the material.